BradGreig/LEGO-analysis/docs/index.md

 Across the various LEGO data sources above I had access to Australian, US, UK and German pricing.
 I grabbed the median salary information for each of these countries from their respective national statistics sources; the Australian Bureau of Statistics ([ABS](https://www.abs.gov.au/)), the US Bureau of Labor Statistics ([BLS](https://www.bls.gov/)), the Office of National Statistics for the UK ([ONS](https://www.ons.gov.uk/])) and the Federal Statistics office for Germany ([Destatis](https://www.destatis.de/EN/Home/_node.html)).

+Jupyter Notebooks are provided for re-creating the plots shown within this analysis.
+For these, please go [here](https://github.com/BradGreig/LEGO-analysis/blob/main/data/Scripts/).

 ## Metrics for analysing the cost of LEGO sets